 Examining one's motives is a tricky business.
 The tendency to self-deception is almost a given.
 But I'll give it a try nonetheless.
 So why do I still write?
 What's the point?
 I ask myself that sometimes.
 The fact is that I still enjoy writing on SteelSnowflake.org, even though most of what I write is never read by anyone but me.
 And yet, I still write as if someone will read it eventually.
 Part of my current anonymity is intentional.
-My cleverly vague titles don't lend themselves to Google's algorithms.
 I'm hard to find unless you know where to look, and very few know where to look anymore.
 I have no presence on social media and don't want any.
 So why even put myself out there in the first place?
 Why not just keep a private journal offline?

 Honestly, because a part of me still does want to be read.
 The paradox I confront is that only when I'm ignored, and quite aware of it, does anything even close to authentic come out.
 Yes, I do care, but at the same time, I don't.
 I'll have to leave that contradiction unresolved for now.
 I just find writing pleasurable.
 That's good enough for now.
 Writing is a way for me to concentrate and focus in ways that are becoming more difficult in this online age of distraction.

-And yet, in spite of that indifference, publishing a blog article, even if it is unread and unreadable to anyone but me, still scratches a strange itch I seem to have.
+And yet, in spite of that indifference, publishing an article, even if it is unread and unreadable to anyone but me, still scratches a strange itch I seem to have.
 The very act of putting my thoughts into words out in the public domain means something.
 It's communicating in a way that I am not comfortable doing otherwise.
-It's showing a side of me that I don't get to display in my rigidly conformist daily life.
+It's showing a side I don't get to display in my rigidly conformist daily life.

 I tried it the other way.
 I tried to write for the public on Medium.com for about a year.
 At the same time, I read a lot about how to get more reader engagement since I was not getting much.
 The advice was usually the same.
 Short paragraphs are better for online reading.
 Use lots of graphics to keep the reader's attention.
 Don't make the articles too long for the same reason.
 And keep the sentences simple with simple words, and so on.
 That advice does work, but it creates a forgettable and homogeneous style of writing.
 It all sounds the same, the writing equivalent of elevator music, user-tested to appeal to the least common denominator of our fickle attention spans.
 Tell me, do you ever remember anything you read online?
 Or, does it all blur together?